GNOME/libadwaita/HACKING.md

 #### Regenerating Screenshots

-Make sure your system has Cantarell and Noto Sans Mono fonts installed on your system, otherwise the screenshots may have wrong fonts.
+Make sure your system has Adwaita Sans and Adwaita Mono fonts installed on your system, otherwise the screenshots may have wrong fonts.

+Make sure your system document and monospace fonts are set to:

+- `org.gnome.desktop.interface` `document-font-name`: `Adwaita Sans 11`
+- `org.gnome.desktop.interface` `monospace-font-name`: `Adwaita Mono 11`

 To regenerate all screenshots, run: